johnelm/triota/README.md

 ### More features and advanced usage

 IOTA has many other features.
-I'll provide separate documentation and/or tutorials in the wiki, but here's a list of features that are worth mentioning - feel free to ask me about them at John_Elm@intuit.com .
+I'll provide separate documentation and/or tutorials in the wiki, but here's a list of features that are worth mentioning - feel free to ask me about them here .

 - easy, flexible API testing and utility calls using 'request templates'
 - Javascript DSL